amasin76/code-motion/README.md

 - Student showcasing specific code snippets during presentation.
   ...

-## Installation and running
+## Developing

-Clone the repository
+Clone the repository, then you can run it locally or in a docker container

 ### locally